skijit/notes/music/ableton/push2.md

 - `Repeat` button (when flashing), lets you keep pressing stuff down (note: still velocity sensitive)
   - You can affect the swing on the repeat using the encoder right above the metronome
 - `Accent` lets you record a pad at a fixed high velocity
+  - If you press it once on and off quickly, it stays engaged for everything
+  - If you hold it longer, it will only aplly for those individual notes
 - To play drums with 16 fixed velocities:
   - Press the `Layout` button.
 Now the loop selector section will be a grid of 16 velocities for the selected pad.
+    - Use this to enter specific velocities into the step sequencer
   - This works with repeat mode too
-  - You can also use this to enter specific velocities into the step sequencer

 ## Navigating in the Menu
 - When you click a pad, the buttons below the 8 encoders give you access to the various stages of the rack, where you can change settings.
 For example, you can select: